UnseenFaith/komada-pieces/README.md

 To submit your own pieces for approval (quick steps):

-- For this repository
+- Fork this repository
-- Create a new piece in the appropriate folder in `./submitted`
+- Create a new piece in the appropriate folder
 - Create a Pull Request to the repository.
 - Be patient.
 Someone will approve/deny it as soon as they can.

 We will automatically deny PRs that:

-- Are not created in the `./submitted`
 - Have identical functionality to an existing *Piece*
 - Have code that breaks/does not catch errors/etc
 - Contain NSFW, NSFL contents or contents we deem to be unacceptable.